 \section{Theoretical and Empirical Results}

-In this section, we present the mathematical foundations that justify the use of communicability curvature as a diffusion-sensitive metric in epidemiological graphs, together with an empirical analysis based on real dengue data from the Metropolitan Region of Recife.
-The aim is to demonstrate, in an integrated manner, both the formal consistency of the approach and its practical utility for monitoring and interpreting transmission dynamics.
+In this section, we present the mathematical foundations supporting the use of communicability curvature as a diffusion-sensitive descriptor in epidemiological graphs, together with an empirical analysis based on dengue data from the Metropolitan Region of Recife.
+The aim is to demonstrate, in an integrated manner, both the formal consistency of the approach and its practical relevance for monitoring and interpreting spatial patterns of transmission.

-The analysis of mean curvature across neighborhoods reveals distinct spatial patterns in the structure of dengue dissemination over the historical series.
-Here, curvature is interpreted as an indicator of the structural coherence of the transmission graph: more negative values correspond to highly integrated networks that favor propagation, whereas higher values indicate spatial fragmentation and reduced connectivity among nodes.
+The analysis of mean curvature across neighborhoods reveals distinct spatial configurations in the structure of dengue dissemination over the historical series.
+Here, curvature is interpreted as an indicator of the structural coherence of the functional transmission graph: more negative values correspond to highly integrated network configurations that facilitate diffusion, whereas higher values are associated with increased fragmentation and reduced connectivity among nodes.

 In 2015, we observe a predominance of negative or near-zero curvature across much of the territory.
-This behavior is characteristic of a highly connected graph in which multiple epidemiological pathways exist among different regions of the city.
-Such structure facilitates rapid viral diffusion, consistent with the fact that 2015 was one of the most critical years of the decade, marked by simultaneous and widely distributed outbreaks.
-The spatial pattern suggests that the virus encountered few territorial barriers, forming a functionally integrated urban mesh conducive to widespread transmission.
+This pattern is characteristic of a highly connected network in which multiple potential epidemiological pathways coexist among different regions of the city.
+Such a configuration is consistent with the intense and spatially widespread outbreaks observed during that year.
+From a structural perspective, the virus encountered few effective territorial barriers, forming a functionally integrated urban mesh conducive to broad diffusion.

-In 2019, the spatial pattern changes significantly: curvature values become higher, indicating a reduction in structural connectivity.
-This behavior aligns with the sharp decline in dengue cases recorded during that period.
-The increase in curvature suggests that transmission became more localized, with contagion chains restricted to specific subsets of neighborhoods.
-Structurally, 2019 represents a scenario of greater segmentation and increased spatial resistance to viral circulation.
+In 2019, the spatial pattern changes substantially: curvature values increase, indicating a reduction in structural connectivity.
+This behavior aligns with the marked decline in dengue cases recorded during that period.
+Higher curvature suggests that transmission became more localized, with contagion dynamics restricted to smaller subsets of neighborhoods.
+Structurally, 2019 corresponds to a scenario of increased segmentation and greater resistance to large-scale spatial propagation.